 In the market for a fast car and keen to make a name for yourself?
-Join us as we count down the 15 most hashtagged exotics on Instagram, as collated by MoneySuperMarket.
+Join us as we count down the 15 most hashtagged exotics on Instagram, using data collated by MoneySuperMarket.
 These are the supercars for the social media savvy.

 15. Ferrari F430 – 425,628 hashtags

-The F430 is getting on a bit in supercar terms, but the allure of the Ferrari badge hasn’t faded.
+In supercar terms, the F430 is getting on a bit, but the allure of the Ferrari badge hasn’t faded.
 We like the manual gearbox option, too.
-Even though it ceased production more than 10 years ago, the F430 is ranked 15th among supercars on Instagram.
+Even though it ceased production more than a decade ago, the F430 is ranked 15th among supercars on Instagram.

 14. Pagani Huayra – 456,781 hashtags

 The relatively unloved sequel to the Zonda, we’re surprised the Huayra beats the original Pagani onto this list.
 At its reveal in 2011, this multi-million-pound boutique beast was the must-have hypercar, with the likes of Kanye West getting behind the wheel.
-Once the Ferrari, McLaren and Porsche hybrids came out a couple of years later, though, they rather stole the Huayra’s thunder.
+Once the Ferrari, McLaren and Porsche hybrids arrived a couple of years later, they rather stole the Huayra’s thunder.

 13. Ford GT – 458,001 hashtags

-The Ford GT still seems like the supercar of the moment, four years on from its reveal.
-Such is its rarity, and the folklore around how you qualify to buy one.
-It’s also arguably the only true ‘race car for the road’ on sale today – and looks incredible, too.
+The Ford GT still seems like the supercar of the moment, five years on from its reveal in North America.
+It’s arguably the only true ‘race car for the road’ on sale today – and looks incredible, too.
 It packs more presence than cars twice its price.

 12. Lamborghini Murcielago – 483,561 hashtags